-Many of the approaches to global expansion that we've discussed so far allow companies to participate in international markets without investing in foreign plants and facilities.
+- Many of the approaches to global expansion that we've discussed so far allow companies to participate in international markets without investing in foreign plants and facilities.
 As markets expand, however, a firm might decide to enhance its competitive advantage by making a direct investment in operations conducted in another country.
-Foreign direct investment (FDI)15 refers to the formal establishment of business operations on foreign soil-the building of factories, sales offices, and distribution networks to serve local markets in a nation other than the company's home country.
+Foreign direct investment (FDI)15 refers to the formal establishment of business operations on foreign soil-the building of factories, sales offices, and distribution networks to serve local markets in a nation other than the - Alliances in which the partners fund a separate entity (partnership or corporation) to manage their joint operations. - 15.
+Formal establishment of business operations (such as the building of factories or sales offices) on foreign soil.